Reuse indicator

 What does this indicator measure?

-This indicator measures circular reuse in Flanders.
-By reuse, we mean that when someone no longer wishes to use a product, it does not get discarded, but rather goes to a new owner, for free or otherwise.
-This reuse indicator was estimated based on the known figures from the recognised reuse centres.
-In addition, a survey was carried out among the Flemish population to provide insight into how reuse is distributed across the six so-called reuse channels:
+This indicator measures total reuse in Flanders.
+By reuse, we mean that a discarded product is used by another user in the same function.
+The estimate of reuse is based on the annual figures of reuse through the recognised recycling centres.
+In addition, a survey was also conducted among the Flemish population in 2019 and in 2022 to gain insight into the distribution of wider reuse across the various reuse channels:

-Houses and motorised vehicles are not included in this indicator.
+Housing and motorised vehicles were not included in this indicator.

 Discover more topics

-Primary industrial waste is the waste that is produced by companies (excl. waste from the waste-processing sector).
-Recycling is...
+Primary industrial waste is the waste produced by companies (excluding waste from the waste processing sector).
+This indicator...

 Household waste recycling